JulianoKosloski/JulianoKosloski/README.md

 # Hello, fellow humans! 🦎

-I'm Juliano Kosloski.
+My name is Juliano Kosloski.
+I'm a web developer from Brazil.
 I have a Bachelor's degree in Biomedical Sciences and I'm currently pursuing a Bachelor's degree in *Computer System Analysis*.

 I’m interested in fullstack development.
+I have worked as a automation developer intern for four months at Sicredi Integração PR/SC.
 I have experience developing websites (HTML, CSS, Javascript) and automation scripts in Python.

 **I'm currently studying and would like to work with the following technologies:**